 Tip #2: It doesn’t have to be perfect

-A huge part of Facebook Live Video is to showcase a raw, authentic view your business.
+A huge part of Facebook Live is to showcase a raw, authentic view of your business.
 In order to show this, don’t focus on perfection or worry about little mistakes.
 Embrace mishaps that may happen along the way or questions you weren’t anticipating from viewers.

 Pro-Tip: This tip is extremely important if millennials are your target audience.
 In fact, only 6% of this age group trusts traditional advertising.